Patsy Mink: Legacy

 Mink is remembered as a woman who dealt with the personal discrimination she had experienced as a woman and an Asian American by devoting her career to creating public policies to open doors for women and minorities.
 In 2002 Congress renamed the Title IX Amendment of the Higher Education Act, which Mink had co-authored, as the "Patsy T. Mink Equal Opportunity in Education Act".
 Her papers were donated in 2002 and are housed in the Library of Congress.
 In 2003 a scholarship program, the Patsy Takemoto Mink Education Foundation, was established to provide educational funding for low-income women and children.
 That year, Mink was inducted into the National Women's Hall of Fame, and the Scholar-Athlete Hall of Fame of the Institute for International Sport, and the post office serving the area of Maui in which she grew up was renamed the Patsy Takemoto Mink Post Office Building in her honor, after authorization by President George W. Bush.
 In 2007, Central Oahu Regional Park on Oahu was renamed "Patsy T. Mink Central Oahu Regional Park" in her honor.
 She was honored posthumously with the Presidential Medal of Freedom from President Barack Obama on November 24, 2014.
 In June 2022, a portrait of her by Sharon Sprung was unveiled in the U.S. Capitol, where it now hangs.

 Documentary films about Mink's life and role in Title IX include the Patsy Mink: Ahead of the Majority (2008), directed by Kimberlee Bassford and Rise of the Wahine (2014), directed by Dean Kaneshiro.
 The 2008 film highlighted the challenges Mink overcame and how that fueled her work on legislation to help others.
 The 2014 film told the story of the University of Hawaii's women's volleyball team's struggle to build a team even after Title IX passed.
 As the bill was an educational funding law, women's athletic director, Donnis Thompson used it as leverage to expand sporting opportunities at the university in spite of intense opposition.
 Working together to ensure that lawmakers understood who they were representing, Mink had Thompson bring the team to Washington.
+Author Judy Tzu-Chen Wu and Mink's daughter, Gwendolyn Mink, co-wrote a biography that released in May 2022 called Fierce and Fearless: Patsy Takemoto Mink, First Woman of Color in Congress.
+It is the first biography detailing Mink's life and in 2023, won the Mary Nickliss Prize in U.S. Women's and/or Gender History.

-Mink will be an honoree on an American Women quarter in 2024.
+In 2024, the United States Mint honored Mink with the 2024 Patsy Takemoto Mink Quarter, which was the 12th coin released in the American Women Quarter program.